 4. Housing prices are low in Philadelphia.

-Did you know it’s cheaper to buy than to rent in Philadelphia?
-If you’ve been on the fence about this one, then you’ll be pleased to know house prices on average are among the lowest in the North East.
-It also has a low property tax of 0.925%, a bargain when compared with the neighboring city of Pittsburgh which charges 2.16%.
+Did you know it’s often cheaper to buy than to rent in Philadelphia?
+If you’ve been on the fence about this one, then you’ll be pleased to know house prices on average are among the lowest in the northeastern United States.
+It also has a low property tax of 0.99%, even lower than across the state in Pittsburgh, where it’s 2.01%.

-So, even if you’re moving to Philadelphia to rent, you’re in the right place if you want to get your money’s worth as a home buyer in the future.
+So, if you’re moving to Philadelphia to rent, you’re in the right place if you want to get your money’s worth as a home buyer in the future.
+With so many of Philly’s neighborhoods on the rise, the city is far more welcoming to first-time homebuyers and real estate investors than most other American cities.

-If you’re moving to Philadelphia to connect with the younger professional crowd then Manayunk, just 15 minutes from the city center, is probably a great neighborhood for you.
-With lots of restaurants, cafes, bars and clubs, plus local festivals, there’s always something going on.
-It’s also known for being a dog-friendly district, so a perfect place to live if you have a canine friend.
+If you’re moving to Philadelphia to connect with the younger professional crowd, then Manayunk, just 15 minutes from the city center, is a great neighborhood for you.
+With lots of restaurants, cafes, bars and clubs, along with incredible local festivals like the StrEAT Food Truck Festival every spring, there’s always something going on.
+It’s known for being a dog-friendly district, too, so a perfect place to live if you have a canine friend.
+Your pooch will love a walk along the hill to Pretzel Park.

-There’s a variety of housing types in this neighborhood, too, from turn-of-the-century row homes to contemporary townhouses.
+There’s a wide variety of housing types in this neighborhood, too, from turn-of-the-century row homes to contemporary townhouses to chic lofts and even a few converted churches.

 7. There are plenty of other great neighborhoods in Philly to move to.

-This is just the tip of the iceberg.
-There are plenty more neighborhood niches in Philly to discover.
+…and so many more.
+There are dozens of more neighborhood niches in Philly to discover.

 If you’re concerned about global warming, here’s one of the Philadelphia facts you may want to know: is it above sea level?